stowball/Layout-Engine/README.md

 The following versions are detected: `ie-` `11`, `10`, `9`, `8`, `7` & `opera-` `mini`

-The following WebKit browsers are detected: `android`, `chrome` *(includes Opera Blink)* & `wiiu`
+The following WebKit browsers are detected: `android`, `chrome` *(includes Opera Blink and Android 5+ WebView)*, `safari`, `safari-ios` & `wiiu`

 Up to 3 classes are applied to `<html>` with the syntax: `.vendor-vendor_name`, `.vendor-vendor_name-version` *(optional)* and `.browser-browser_name` *(optional)*.

 A JavaScript object with up to 3 properties is exposed: `layoutEngine.vendor`, `layoutEngine.version` *(optional)* and `layoutEngine.browser` *(optional)*.

-Layout Engine will also identify the default Android Browser (and its WebView variants), by adding a class of `browser-android` to `<html>`.
+Layout Engine will also identify the default Android <5 Browser (and its WebView variants), by adding a class of `browser-android` to `<html>`.
 Unfortunately, it has to use UA sniffing to do so.
 Anyway… why might you need to detect the Android Browser?
-Applying a border or background to `<select>`s make them render as text inputs.
+Applying a border or background to `<select>`s makes them render as text inputs.
 Also, AOSP Browser's radio buttons and checkboxes are very badly positioned compared to other browsers.

 ---